 Once T was born, I wanted to immerse him in books as much as I could.
 Most of the books I chose to buy were hard books with lots of pictures and not a lot of text.
 Many of the books are shortened versions of classic children’s books.
 This was important to me as I want T to become familiar with the stories he would come across in school.
 It also meant that T could hold the books without the risk of ripping them.

-I started reading to T so young because I want to spark an interest and curiosity in T for books.
+I started reading to T so young because I want to spark an interest and curiosity for books.
 There are too many times that I have come across children that have no interest in books and this is very sad and worrying (more about this later).
 Yes, the baby is not going to be able to read or understand what you are reading to them to begin with but the colour will draw them in.

 Once your baby is old enough, they will begin to recognise words you are using, allowing them to build their vocabulary.
 The pictures will allow them to associate words with pictures and this is so important when children begin to learn to read as they will make connections between the pictures and what they are reading.